 International Exchanges

-The International Council on Archives(ICA)was founded in 1948 with assistance extended by UNESCO.
-As a non-governmental organization, ICA aims to ensure mutual contacts among the archives of various countries, and to contribute to their development.
-ICA has its headquarters in Paris and has a membership of over 1700 national archives, regional archives, professional organizations, educational institutions and archival professionals from all over the world.
+International Council on Archives (ICA) was founded in 1948 with assistance extended by UNESCO.
+As a non-governmental organization, ICA aims to ensure mutual contacts among archives of various countries, and to contribute to their development.
+With its headquarters office in Paris, it has a membership of 1500 national and regional archives, professional organizations, educational institutions and individuals from over 190 countries/territories.

 UP